zhaoshitian/LeX-Art/README.md

 - [x] Release the inference code.
 - [x] Release the evaluation code.
 - [x] Release the data and checkpoints for LeX Series.
-- [x] Release the training code for LeX-Lumina & LeX-FLUX.
+- [x] Release the training code for LeX-Lumina.
+- [ ] Release the training code for LeX-FLUX

 ## 📚 BibTeX